 During an emergency situation, possessing a reliable and instantaneous communication tool can mean the difference between safety and life-threatening danger.
 Cornell Communications, your number one provider of high quality emergency communication systems, is proud to offer our full line of Area of Rescue and Emergency Assistance communication systems, perfectly suited for any building with multiple floors and staircases.

-Thanks to the American with Disabilities Act, Area of Rescue or Area of Refuge emergency communication systems are now mandatory for all multistory structures and newly constructed buildings.
-This requirement makes it easier for disabled persons to communicate quickly and efficiently when they require quick and reliable assistance in an emergency situation.
+Thanks to the American with Disabilities Act (ADA), Area of Rescue or Area of Refuge emergency communication systems are now mandatory for all multistory structures and newly constructed buildings.
+This rescue assistance requirement makes it easier for disabled persons to communicate quickly and efficiently when they require quick and reliable assistance in an emergency situation.
 With Area of Rescue systems, hands-free intercoms are placed in stairwells and close to elevators so disabled persons can quickly and easily request assistance during an emergency situation where help isn’t immediately available.
-The high quality Area of Recue systems available from Cornell Communications can also be utilized outdoors in parking structures and underground garages.
+The high quality Area of Rescue systems available from Cornell Communications can also be utilized outdoors in parking structures and underground garages.

 2-Way Communication for Area of Refuge Systems

 Onsite and Offsite Emergency Communication Capabilities

 Cornell Communications offers two different Area of Rescue systems for our customers.
 Our 4200 Series Audio Rescue Assistance system is designed for locations with a response staff available 24/7.
 This system routes all calls to one main communication station, where a responder can communicate directly with the person on the other end.